scriptish/scriptish.github.com/index.md

 keywords: scriptish, user script, userscript, firefox, mozilla, javascript
 ---

-Scriptish is greatest user script engine on the Internet.
+Scriptish is the greatest user script engine on the Internet.
 It was forked from Greasemonkey and made much better.

-If you are looking for user scripts, then checkout [userscripts.org](http://userscripts.org).
+If you are looking for user scripts, then check out [userscripts.org](http://userscripts.org).

 ## News